Dartmoor walks this way | News

 The Joys of Winter Walking

 This Sunday I and my nine companions got to experience a truly elemental walk up around Bellever and Laughter Tors.
 We went from sunshine to horizontal hail and wind, to more sunshine with wind, to clear blue skies, and finally to snow.
 Just about everything in fact – except rain.
-We had our lunch in the historic sheep pen on Laughter Tor where the beautifully constructed dry stone walls provided an excellent wind break.
+We had our lunch in the historic sheep pen on Laughter Tor where the beautifully constructed dry stone walls provided an excellent windbreak.
+But sometimes you may need the high-end replica watches for your travel.
 As we descended the hill into Postbridge, the sun came out again and sparkled in the light dusting of snow.
 Not quite the Alps, but a reminder of how beautiful the winter elements can be – and all less than a 30-minute drive away.

 More pictures here